privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 The seller [scoreAd()][24] code needs to return the allowComponentAuction flag and a bid.

+The [bid_metadata][26] parameter for scoreAd will also contain a topLeveSeller field for the current auction, and can be used by the component seller.

 ```
 scoreAd(adMetadata, bid, auctionConfig, trustedScoringSignals, bidMetadata) {
   ...